Whoever said anger is not the solution to a problem has not seen Virat Kohli bat.

 Dismissed cheaply in the last couple of games, Kohli returned to runs in devastating fashion as he stuck a pitchfork into Sri Lanka’s already aching heart with his 29th One-Day International hundred at the R Premadasa Stadium in Colombo on Thursday (August 31).

-If Kohli’s breathtaking 131 from 96 balls was not enough, Rohit Sharma’s finesse proved just as effective as the Mumbaikar cruised to his second consecutive century, complementing his unbeaten 124 in Pallekele with a 104 here.
+If Kohli’s breathtaking 131 from 96 balls was not enough, Rohit Sharma’s finesse proved just as effective as the Mumbaikar cruised to his second consecutive century, complementing his unbeaten 124 in Pallekele with 104 .

-With the top order asserting its dominance, MS Dhoni did not get as much batting time as one would have liked.
-It was after all his 300th ODI, but the former India skipper would not have minded an easy day in the office.
+With India’s top order asserting its dominance, MS Dhoni did not get as much batting time as one would have liked.
+It was, after all, his 300th ODI, but the former skipper would not have minded an easy day in the office.

 Shikhar Dhawan and Rohit, the opening pair, has been in exceptional enough touch, individually at least.
 The trend of at least one of them giving Sri Lanka a headache continued as Rohit played himself without having to work too hard for his runs, even after India lost Dhawan for four.

 Rohit always picked the right balls to go after.
 Kohli did not pick and choose.
 He bludgeoned absolutely everything.

 Even when he was walking out to the middle, it was obvious that he was determined to put an end to what only someone like him could consider a bad patch.
 After an unbeaten 82 in the opener, he was out for four and three in the next two games.
 From the two pre-match practice sessions, it was clear that he was not happy with how he was striking the ball.
 Spurts of anger were followed by wild swings of the blade.

 Not on Thursday, though.
 The fire burned within and those around him felt the heat.